Colombia flag

-Postal codes for La Palma range from 253801 to 253808 in Cundinamarca, Rionegro, Colombia.
-The table below lists ZIP codes and postcodes for places within La Palma.
+Postal Codes (Códigos postales) for La Palma range from 253801 to 253808 in Rionegro, Cundinamarca, Colombia.
+To find exact Postal Codes and postcodes within La Palma, choose from the districts below.

 Postal Codes for Places in La Palma